luca-nik/luca-nik/README.md

 ## 🎓 Teaching

-- Teaching assistant in the course "Advanced Topics in Quantum Chemistry," Prof. Chiara Cappelli, 2023.
+- Teaching assistant in the course "Advanced Topics in Quantum Chemistry" in 2023.

 ##